tmbiro/Crowdfunding_ETL/README.md

   ### Main Question

-   🏡 Are evictions in NYC related to demographic variables (i.e. Gender, Ethnicity, Public Assistance)?
+   🏡 Are evictions in NYC related to demographic variables (i.e. gender, ethnicity, public assistance)?

   ### Two sources of data